martinohanlon/SpaceCRAFT/README.rst

 =========

 * spacecraft - the spacecraft python module and programs
-* poc - proof of concept code used in the development
+* poc - proof of concept code used in the development included for interest and prosperity
 * scripts - useful scripts!

 Usage